High Bounce Rate : 10 Reasons Why Your Website Is Bouncing

 Check out the content of your page and adjust the title tags and meta descriptions, using relevant keywords to tell the user what is on the page.

-Check that the pages on your website are working and loading properly, as this can lead to a high bounce rate..
-You can use a tool like SEMRush to scan your website for errors and tell you if there are any broken pages.
-The Google Search Console Tool is also a good way to find errors or broken pages.
+Check that the pages on your website are working and loading properly, as this can lead to a high bounce rate.
+You can use a tool like SEMrush to scan your website for errors and tell you if there are any broken pages.
+Google Search Console is also a good way to find errors or broken pages.
 It’s a little harder to navigate, but it’s free.

 If a user lands on a 404, then they are usually going to bounce.

-You can create an engaging 404 page that redirects users back to other content, which is useful as a catch-all or type in something wrong.
+You can create an engaging 404 page that redirects users back to other content, which is useful as a catch-all or when someone types something wrong.
 Still, you absolutely shouldn’t have any broken pages on your website.

-Maybe you don’t have any broken pages on your website, but someone is linking to your site with an out-of-date link.
+Maybe you don’t have any broken pages, but someone is linking to your site with an out-of-date link.
 This link may be sending the wrong sort of users, or it may merely be connecting to a page that doesn’t exist anymore.

 The easiest way to fix this is to contact the article’s author and ask them to update or remove the link.

 If you get no luck, you can disavow the link.
-This won’t actually do anything to your bounce rate.
-Still, it will inform Google that you aren’t endorsing the link.
+This won’t actually do anything to your bounce rate, but it will inform Google that you aren’t endorsing the link.
 Google will take the disavow into account when they determine the relevance and overall quality of your website.

 Bounce Rate Offender 7: Low-Quality Content